 In the Visualization Options dialog for Coordinates, you can select the meta keys to chart.

 In the Add Keys to Parallel Coordinates Visualization dialog, you can select the meta keys or meta groups to use as axes the Parallel Coordinates visualization.

-The major feature of the Navigate view is the Values panel, which you can use to analyze data (see Filter Results in the Navigate View).
+The major feature of the Navigate view is the Values panel, which presents meta keys and meta values found in the service being investigated.
+Procedures for analyzing data in the Values panel are provided in Filter Results in the Navigate View.